Memorial Day Sale - Up to 50% off outdoor favorites.

 Cedar or other grilling planks add a rich smoky flavor to your food, especially fish and vegetables.
 Pre-soak the planks in water to avoid them catching fire on the grill.

 Foil is perfect for wrapping food (like potatoes, veggies, or fish) for cooking directly in the embers or for making foil packet meals.
-Heavy-duty foil is best for cooking over a fire because it won’t tear as easily when placed directly on the hot coals for logs.
+Heavy-duty foil is best for cooking over a fire because it won’t tear as easily when placed directly on the hot coals or logs.

 A spatula is great for flipping burgers or stirring up a Dutch oven stew, while a slotted spoon allows you to drain liquids from your food (like when cooking beans or boiling vegetables).
 Opt for utensils with long handles to keep your hands safe from the heat.